 Testosterone replacement therapy formulations

-Testosterone replacement therapy is recommended for men who have testosterone levels lower than 300ng/ dL.
-It is commonly accepted that the T levels decrease by approximately 1% per year after 35 years of age.
-TRT has been shown to improve the mood of the patients, correct insulin resistance problems, help increase bone density and muscle mass, among other positive benefits.
+Testosterone replacement therapy is recommended for men who have testosterone levels lower than 300 ng/dL.
+It is commonly accepted that T levels decrease by approximately 1% per year after 35 years of age.
+TRT has been shown to improve the mood of the patients, correct insulin resistance problems, and help increase bone density and muscle mass, among other positive benefits.

 Getting testosterone into the body can be done in various ways.
 There are injections, gels, buccal patches, pellets, and others.
 Some formulations show results much quicker (injections, for example) and each one of them has different effects on patients, depending on the dosage, administration option, etc.